-At the end of November 2017, Vossloh AG concluded a new €150 million syndicated loan with eight banks, thus completely replacing the syndicated loan, which has existed since 2015 and was scheduled to expire in April 2018.
-The financing agreement has a term until November 2023 and, after the exercise of the first extension option in November 2018, still contains one option to extend the credit period by one year each.
-These options can be exercised at the end of the first and second years of the term.
+At the end of November 2017, Vossloh AG concluded a new €150 million syndicated loan with eight banks, thus completely replacing the syndicated loan which had been in place since 2015 and was scheduled to expire in April 2018.
+The financing agreement has a term until November 2023 and, after the exercise of the first extension option in November 2018, still contains one option to extend the credit period by one year, which can be exercised in November 2019.
 In addition, the volume of the loan can be increased if needed by up to €150 million.
 The funds are available to the Company in the form of a revolving line of credit that can be flexibly accessed.
-Compliance with a covenant in the form of a ratio of net financial debt to EBITDA was agreed as a covenant.
+Compliance with a covenant in the form of a ratio of net financial debt to EBITDA was agreed here.
 If the agreed threshold of this key figure is breached, this will allow the lending banks to terminate the agreement ahead of time.
-At the same time, the amount of this ratio determines the interest (basis points above Euribor).
+At the same time, the amount of the key figure in question determines the interest (basis points above Euribor).
 This was at the end of the 2018 fiscal year 1.2 percent.
-As at the end of the 2017 fiscal year, however, the credit line had not been utilized.
-Compliance with the covenant must be proven every six months; this was the case in 2018.
+As at the end of the 2018 fiscal year, €56.2 million of the credit line had been utilized (previous year: €0.0 million).
+Compliance with the covenant is checked every six months; this was the case in 2018.

 Breakdown of financial liabilities

-|Other long-term liabilities to banks||248.8||246.9|
+|Other long-term liabilities to banks||263.7||248.8|

-|Noncurrent finance leases||0.0||0.0|
+|Noncurrent finance leases||4.2||0.0|

-|Non-current financial liabilities||248.8||246.9|
+|Non-current financial liabilities||267.9||248.8|

-|Short-term liabilities to banks||54.1||8.1|
+|Short-term liabilities to banks||86.3||54.1|

-|Current finance leases||0.0||0.0|
+|Current finance leases||0.8||0.0|

-|Current financial liabilities||55.7||8.7|
+|Current financial liabilities||88.6||55.7|

 Financial debts are principally carried at amortized cost.